-Trips take place between September and November and March and May.
+Trekking takes place between September and November and March and May.
 Each period has its own positives and negatives.
-Autumn: The days tend to be sunny and clear with temperatures on the milder side.
+Autumn: This tends to be the most popular season for trekking to Everest Base Camp.
+The days tend to be sunny and clear with temperatures on the milder side.
 That said at night and at altitude it can get very cold.
-Spring: This can bring a few more showers with some unsettled days however it does bring a little more warmth, which can really be felt at night.
+Spring: Spring can bring a few more showers with some unsettled days however it does bring a little more warmth, which can really be felt at night.
 In all honesty there isn't much in it so don't overthink it.
 Expect day time temperatures to average at around 15°C to 20°C, and night time temperatures to range from 0°C to -10°C.